 Statement of Results

-The Faculty of Arts & Science does not mail Statements of Results to students.
 Students are able to check their course results, grade point averages, and academic status by accessing their academic record online through ACORN.
 Final course results will be available for viewing on ACORN as soon as possible after they are received and posted by the Office of the Faculty Registrar.
-Note that academic status is only assessed in May (for the Fall/Winter session) and in August (for the Summer session).
+Note that academic status is only assessed at the end of the Fall/Winter session and the end of the Summer session.

 Students not in good standing (i.e. on probation, or suspended, or refused further registration) will receive notification by email to their UTMail+ account.

-The transcript of a student’s record reports their complete registration history at the university including courses in progress and the standing in all courses attempted along with course average, information about the student’s academic status including records of suspension and refusal of further registration, current academic sanctions if relevant, completion of program(s) at the time of graduation, and conferral of the degree.
+The transcript of a student’s record reports their complete registration history at the university including courses in progress and the standing in all courses attempted along with course average, information about the student’s academic standing including records of suspension and refusal of further registration, any current academic sanctions if relevant, completion of program(s) at the time of graduation, and conferral of the degree.

 The University of Toronto issues consolidated transcripts, including a student’s total academic record at the University.
-However, graduate students (who were previously enrolled at the University of Toronto as an undergraduate) may request that only the graduate portion of their record be issued.
+However, graduate students who were previously enrolled at the University of Toronto as an undergraduate student may request that only the graduate portion of their record be issued.
 Students may request their transcript online at www.acorn.utoronto.ca.
 Further information can be obtained at www.transcripts.utoronto.ca.
 A fee of $12.00 (subject to change) is charged for each transcript.
 Requests may also be made in person or by mail to: